-To address the two research questions and to evaluate LLM performance under different prompting configurations, we employ three widely used commercial LLMs: \textit{GPT-4-turbo}, \textit{Claude-Sonnet-4.5}, and \textit{Gemini-2.0-Flash}.
-All models are accessed via the \textit{LiteLLM} framework (version 1.81.3), which provides a unified interface for model invocation and experiment management.To enhance reproducibility and reduce stochastic variation across runs, the temperature parameter is fixed at 0 for all models.
+To address the two research questions and to evaluate LLM performance under different prompting configurations, we employ three widely used commercial LLMs: \textit{GPT-4-turbo}, \textit{Claude-Sonnet-4.5}, and \textit{Gemini-2.5-Flash}.
+All models are accessed via the \textit{LiteLLM} framework (version 1.81.3), which provides a unified interface for model invocation and experiment management.
+To enhance reproducibility and reduce stochastic variation across runs, the temperature parameter is fixed at 0 for all models.
 This setting allows controlled sampling while maintaining consistency across experimental conditions.

-All experiments are conducted in Python (version 3.12.12) using standard scientific computing libraries, including pandas (2.2.2), NumPy (2.0.2), scikit-learn (1.6.1), SHAP (0.50.0), XGBoost (3.1.3), and Optuna (4.6.0), within the Google Colab environment.The prompt templates used in all experiments are available from the corresponding author upon request.
+All experiments are conducted in Python (version 3.12.12) using standard scientific computing libraries, including pandas (2.2.2), NumPy (2.0.2), scikit-learn (1.6.1), SHAP (0.50.0), XGBoost (3.1.3), and Optuna (4.6.0), within the Google Colab environment.
+The complete prompt templates used in each experiment are provided in Appendix~\ref{sec:prompt}.